 Phangan, or bus transfers to Phuket, Krabi and Koh Phi Phi on the West

-coast), Chumphon (for boats to Koh Tao) and Hua Hin, you will have to take a Komuter to the border and connect from there, or take another Shuttle Train to Hat Yai and take one of the trains heading to Bangkok from there.
+coast), Chumphon (for boats to Koh Tao) and Hua Hin, you will have to take a Komuter to the border and connect from there, or take another Shuttle Train to Hat Yai and take one of the trains heading to Bangkok from Hat Yai Junction.

-As the International Express is not operated by KTM Malaysian Railways but by SRT - The State Railway of Thailand - tickets can only be purchased from the SRT ticket office at Padang Besar station or by paying a little more and using an onlne ticket booking service.
+As the International Express is not operated by KTM Malaysian Railways but by SRT - The State Railway of Thailand - tickets can only be purchased from the SRT ticket office at Padang Besar station or you can book online here >

 High-speed passenger ferries depart regularly from Kuala Perlis for the Kuah Jetty on Langkawi Island (Pulau Langkawi) from 7 in the morning until 7 in the evening.

-The ferry leaves approximately every hour or so and departure times depends on the seasons and demand.
+The ferry leaves approximately every hour or so and departure times depend on the seasons and demand.